gradyki/Skillz/README.md

 ## Overview

-\_Skillz is a demo of an e-Learning platform that allows for the orginazation of online course in anything from cooking, dancing, home-improvement or courses on new technologies.
+Skillz is a demo of an e-Learning platform that allows for the orginazation of online course in anything from cooking, dancing, home-improvement or courses on new technologies.
 This is a full stack app that utilizes Ruby on Rails and PostgreSQL for the backend and React for the front.

 <br>

 ## MVP

-\_The Skillz Minimum Viable Product will be a Full Crud App that allows users to not only view availabe courses but also create, edit and destroy courses with proper authorization.
+The Skillz Minimum Viable Product will be a Full Crud App that allows users to not only view availabe courses but also create, edit and destroy courses with proper authorization.
 This app has multiple table associations between participants/instructors/ and courses allowing for different user experiences.

 <br>

 ### Goals

--\_Gain a better understanding and confidence with Ruby on Rails/SQl backend -\_Fully Responsive Design
+- Gain a better understanding and confidence with Ruby on Rails/SQl backend
+- Fully Responsive Design
--\_Easy to Navigate UX
+- Easy to Navigate UX
--\_Very Organized front end architecture
+- Very Organized front end architecture

 <br>